AI Self-Service Kiosks in 2026: How Intelligent Hardware Is Reshaping Retail, QSR & Healthcare

 6. How SUNTEK SK Series Kiosks Are Built for the AI Era

-- SK5: 21.5″ or 15.6″ options | floor-standing enclosure | suited for high-traffic retail and hospitality lobbies
+- SK5: 21.5-inch or 15.6-inch options, floor-standing enclosure, suitable for higher-traffic retail and hospitality environments

 All SK models support:

-- VESA 75×75mm and 100×100mm mounting
+- VESA 75×75 mm and 100×100 mm mounting

 - MDM-compatible Android OS for remote fleet management